pantheon-systems/documentation/source/content/guides/wordpress-composer/01-introduction.md

 - Manage dependencies for themes and plugins you’re currently developing

-- Manage your site's themes and plugins used site
+- Manage the themes and plugins currently used on the site

 - Total site dependency management, including custom code

 ## First Steps

-Complete the steps below before using this guide to create or manage updates on your Composer-managed WordPress site.
+Complete the steps below before using this guide to create or manage updates on your Pantheon Composer-managed WordPress site.

 <Alert title="Note for WordPress Composer Sites"  type="info" >

-Please reach out to our [Professional Services](https://pantheon.io/professional-services) team for information on site migration services if you have need help migrating an existing WordPress Composer-based site (or any site) to Pantheon.
+Please reach out to our [Professional Services](https://pantheon.io/professional-services) team for information on site migration services if you have an existing Composer-managed WordPress site that you would like to migrate to the Pantheon platform.

 </Alert>